 - Management board member of the Priestley International Centre for Climate Change

 - The application of complexity science modelling methods to energy challenges at the technology-policy interface.

-- The delivery of national energy policy at the local level and the role of local authorities in city-level energy decision-maki
+- The delivery of national energy policy at the local level and the role of local authorities in city-level energy decision-making.

-The Consortium for Modelling and Analysis of Decentralised Energy Storage (C-MADEnS; EP/N001745/1; £1,136,810), leading a work-package (WP) on public perceptions of decentralised storage technologies and co-leading an integrative WP that will apply findings from across the project in case-study cities.
+- 2015 – 2018 Co-Investigator, EPSRC Consortium for Modelling and Analysis of Decentralised Energy Storage (C-MADEnS; EP/N001745/1), led a work-package (WP) on public perceptions of decentralised storage technologies and co-led an integrative WP that applied findings from across the project in case-study cities.

-- 2017 – 2018 Co-Investigator, EPSRC Across Scales in Energy Decision-Making (ASCEND EP/R002231/1), a project on the use of whole energy system analysis in decision-making across scales (EP/R002231/1; £60,440) which I contribute on heat systems and local actors in energy decision-making.
+- 2017 – 2018 Co-Investigator, EPSRC Across Scales in Energy Decision-Making (ASCEND EP/R002231/1), a project on the use of whole energy system analysis in decision-making across scales in which I contributed on heat systems and local actors in energy decision-making.

-I was PI on a project awarded from the Chesshire-Lehmann Fund entitled 'Spatial mapping tools for district heating: helping local authorities tackle fuel poverty' resulting in the Leeds Heat Planning Tool.
+- 2013 – 2014 Principal Investigator, Chesshire-Lehmann Fund entitled 'Spatial mapping tools for district heating: helping local authorities tackle fuel poverty' resulting in the Leeds Heat Planning Tool.

 - DPhil, Atmospheric Chemisty, University of Oxford